 - Elimination Period (a deductible in days)

 Compare Texas Long Term Care Insurance Companies, Quotes and Policy Costs.
 We’ll help you compare the companies and plan options side by side.
-We also provide detailed comparisons to the AARP LTC insurance offering.
+And we can give you detailed comparisons to the AARP long term care insurance plan.

 Compare With an Independent Agent

 We impartially shop the market of top-rated insurance companies to find you the best rate and company.
 We’ll give you the rates, ratings, and reviews of the companies that sell these types of policies.

 1. 2022 U.S. Department of Health and Human Services (www.longtermcare.acl.gov), site accessed 11/08/2022